Browse by Medical Category

-- Our Field Trial of DSM-5 Feeding and Eating Disorders in three clinical settings: the Klarman Eating Disorders Center, the Mass General Weight Center, and the Mass General Pediatric Gastrointestinal Unit.
+We conducted our Field Trial of DSM-5 Feeding and Eating Disorders in three clinical settings: the Klarman Eating Disorders Center, the Mass General Weight Center, and the Mass General Pediatric Gastrointestinal Unit.
 The DSM-5 Feeding and Eating Disorders Work Group has used our findings, among others, to support modification of current criteria, as well as the addition of newly discovered syndromes to the diagnostic nomenclature, including purging disorder, avoidant/restrictive food intake disorder, and night eating syndrome.

-- Our Mass General Longitudinal Study maps the course and outcome of eating disorders, addressing a central question posed by many patients and their families: “What will I be like in 5, 10, or 25 years?”
+Our Mass General Longitudinal Study mapped the course and outcome of eating disorders, addressing a central question posed by many patients and their families: “What will I be like in 5, 10, or 25 years?”
 Since 1987, we followed 246 women with anorexia nervosa and bulimia nervosa, gathering interview data about eating attitudes and behaviors, mood disorders, substance use, health, work, and relationships.
 To date, the work has generated over 40 published articles about eating disorders, covering topics such as recovery and relapse, longitudinal diagnostic crossover, alcohol and substance use, depression, pregnancy, and medical complications.
 This study gives us the opportunity to investigate the long-term course and outcome of these illnesses, to understand mechanisms of recovery—predictors of both wellness and poor outcome, and to better describe the definition of full recovery.

 To learn more about current projects, please click here